semrush/intergalactic/website/docs/components/bottom-sheet/bottom-sheet.md

 ![](static/three_button.png)

-The height of the bottom sheet should be matched with the height of the content.
+The height of the bottom sheet should match the height of the content.

 ![](static/height_of_content.png)